What Should I Do If My Gmail Account Was Hacked?

 - Turn on two-step verification under the Sign in & Security section.
 Now a code will be sent to your phone whenever anyone attempts to log into your account.
 You can use the Remember Me function to make login more convenient from your regularly used devices

-Finally, your fears of having your Gmail account hacked again can be put to rest by getting LogDog for all your devices.
-There’s a Mac version and a PC one, so you can cover all your base.
+Finally, your fears of having your Gmail account hacked again can be put to rest by getting LogDog for all your devices. you can use the app for iOS or Android, so you can cover all your base.
 A multi-account protection app like LogDog is on the lookout 24/7 for signs of unusual activity.
 If suspicious activity is picked up, you will immediately receive a notification alert.
 This enables you to change your password straight away, before a hacker has a chance to create havoc to your business or private life.